awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/tutorial-lifecycle-hook-instance-metadata.md

    main
    ```

-   This user data script does the following:
+   This simple user data script does the following:
    + Calls the instance metadata to retrieve the target lifecycle state and instance ID from the instance metadata
    + Retrieves the target lifecycle state repeatedly until it changes to `InService`
    + Changes the hostname of the instance to the instance ID prepended with the name of the Auto Scaling group, if the target lifecycle state is `InService`